vijay-karavadra/graph-rag/CONTRIBUTING.md

 ### Installing

-* `install`: Install dependencies from all packages and all extras
+* `sync`: Install dependencies from all packages and all extras
 * `lock-check`: Runs `uv lock --locked` to check uv.lock file consistency (fix with `lock-fix`)
 * `lock-fix`: Runs `uv lock` to fix uv.lock file consistency